-The setup is the jumpstart of the adventure after everyone has settled down, is up to date with real-life current events and is ready to play.
+The setup is the jumpstart of the adventure after everyone has settled down and is up to date with real-life current events and is ready to play.

 Starting with the action that involves everybody is a good rule of thumb, and always do this if you know exactly where the characters are as the game begins.
-Keep exposition and recaps to a minimum of you can, as both can easily drag on forever without improving your game.
+Keep exposition and recaps to a minimum of you can.
+Both can easily drag on forever without improving your game.